-- 1. Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences (See grades 3-5 Writing Standard 8 for more on paraphrasing.) - 2.
-Determine the main ideas of a text and explain how it is supported by key details; summarize a text. - 3.
-Explain events, ideas, and concepts in a civics, geography, economics, or history text, based on specific information in the text.
+- 1. Quote or paraphrase a text accurately when explaining what the text says explicitly and when drawing inferences from the text. - 2.
+Determine one or more main ideas of a text and explain how they are supported by key details; summarize a text. - 3.
+Explain the relationships or interactions between two or more individuals, events, ideas, or concepts in a historical, scientific, mathematical, or technical text based on specific information in the text.